3d-3d Correspondence and 2d $\mathcal{N}=(0,2)$ Boundary Conditions: Quiver forms and 3d theories

 where $p_j$, $j=1, \ldots, L$ are integers and $x_j$ doesn't depend on $q$.
 In other words, it is expected that at least for the cases that are related to 3d $\mathcal{N}=2$ theories the linear dependence on $d_j$ in the exponents of $q$ and $-1$ arises in the form of $(-q^{\frac{1}{2}})^{p_j d_j}$ if $x_j$ doesn't contain $-1$.
 For the cases discussed in this paper, $x_j$ takes a form of $x_j= \prod_{s} u_{s}^{e_{s,j}}$ where the exponents $e_{s,j}$ are integers.
 For example, for the knot invariant that is in the form of \eqref{gendtn} whose variables are $q$ and $x$ with possibly additional deformation parameters $a$ and $-t$, $x_j$ takes a form of $x_j = x^{e_{x,j}} a^{e_{a,j}} (-t)^{e_{t,j}}$ where $e_{x,j}$, $e_{a,j}$, and $e_{t,j}$ are integers. \\

-The form of the motivic DT generating function appears in several contexts, which include knot invariants and the characters of conformal field theories.
+The form of the motivic DT generating function and its variants appear in several contexts, which include knot invariants and the characters of conformal field theories.
 Such form is often called the quiver form.

 For a single brane supported on $L_K$ in \eqref{mconf2}, the open topological string partition function of the system \eqref{mconf2} is given by the generating function $\mathcal{P}_K(y,a,q) = \sum_{r=0}^{\infty} P^{\mathcal{S}^r}_K(a,q) y^{-r}$ of the colored HOMFLY polynomial $P^{\mathcal{S}^r}_K(a,q)$ with the totally symmetric representation $\mathcal{S}^r$.
 This generating function can be understood as the Chern-Simons partition function on $L_K$ or as the $D^2 \times_q S^1$ partition function of 3d $\mathcal{N}=2$ theory $T[L_K]$ determined by $L_K$.
 It was conjectured in \cite{KRSS1, KRSS2} that the HOMFLY generating function is expressed as a form of the motivic DT generating function \eqref{gendt} for a symmetric quiver.
 This conjecture was proven for some infinite families of knots \cite{Stosic-Wedrich1, Stosic-Wedrich2}.
 Similarly, it was conjectured in \cite{Kucharski-quiver} that the positive or negative expansion of homological block for a knot complement is also expressed as a form of \eqref{gendt}, and it was extended to non-abelian branches in \cite{EGGKPSS}.